corefan/xenko-docs/en/manual/graphics/textures/streaming.md

 ### Using streaming with mipmaps

-If mipmaps are enabled in the [texture properties](index.md), when Xenko streams the texture, Xenko loads a low-quality mipmap, then loads higher-quality mipmaps based on the distance from the camera.
+If mipmaps (different-resolution versions of textures displayed at different distances) are enabled in the [texture properties](index.md), the lower-resolution mipmaps load first, as they're smaller in size.
 The gif below shows this process happening in slow motion.
-In most situations, streaming mipmaps happens much more quickly; however, the process can still be noticeable.

 ![Texture loading](media/loading-texture.gif)

-If mipmaps are disabled, Xenko only loads the texture at its original quality.
-This means the texture is invisible until it loads, which can cause pop-in effects.
-For this reason, we recommend you enable mipmaps for textures when using streaming.
+In most situations, the process is very quick.
+We recommend you enable mipmaps for streaming as it means lower-resolution versions of textures act as placeholders until the higher-quality versions can load, reducing pop-in.

 ## When **not** to use streaming